danielaik/Imaging_FCS/README.md

 diffusion coefficient directly from intensity traces.
 FCSNet predicts diffusion coefficient from autocorrelation function.

+v2.0.4 fixes some compatibility issues with the latest Java 21 versions of Fiji.
+GPU fitting in end-of-life Linux distributions like CentOS 7 and Ubuntu 18.04 is no longer supported.

 ## ImFCS documentation 1_62.pdf

 This manual contains the basic instructions on using the program, the